as-ideas/tts-draftjs/blogpost/blogpost.md

   }
 ```

 The audio html ```<audio/>``` element enables playing sound files on the web.
-To read about it, go over to
+To read about it, head over to
 the [mdn reference for the audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
-The element provides you with a few interesting events and properties that we need in order to track the progress:
+The element provides you with a couple of interesting events and properties that we need in order to track the progress:

 ```js
 const soundFile =